 This is equivalent to 2.1 gallons per minute for an acre of Cannabis canopy.
-The County will currently allow up to 4 acres of Cannabis canopy for this Property.
-Thus, the estimated daily requirement is 8.4 gallons per minute for 4 acres of Cannabis canopy.
+The proposed project will cultivate up to 4 acres of canopy, if allowed.
+Thus, the daily requirement is 10.5 gallons per minute for 5 acres of Cannabis canopy.
+The yield of the well on the Property is 185 gallons per minute.
+Thus, there is more than sufficient water supply on this Property to support 5 acres of Cannabis cultivation.